infinity0/msg-notes/appendix/05-hybrid.rst

 someone needs to tell us this explicitly after it's decided.
 Again, they could lie to us, but server-order consistency checks would fail.

+TODO: consider the alternative of just assuming the operation failed, unless someone explicitly kicks us out of the channel - which we should already treat as an trigger to part the session locally.